2nil-web/webapp/README.md

 *A tool to create standalone applications based on web technology.*
 This application uses the : [webview library](https://github.com/webview/webview.git).
 1. For those who want to try the tool, a small tutorial is available in tutorial.md.
-2. And to dive a little bit deeper into it, a 'quick and dirty' user documentation and reference is available with the file 'webapp_quick_user_doc_and_reference.pdf'.
+2. And to dive a little bit deeper into it, a 'quick and dirty' user documentation and reference is available with the file 'webapp_quick_user_doc_and_reference.md'.
 It basically repeats what is already indicated with the --help and --func-help options and also in the folder 'examples/01-test_bed'.
 3. Prerequisites to build the app are:
    - git to download the webview library.
    - make and g++ to build the webview lib and the app under linux, Windows (MSys2) and eventually MacOS (this last one not tested yet).